-- Any product not manufactured by Malibu Boats West, Inc., including but not limited to engines, drivetrains, transmissions, steering systems, instruments, fuel tanks, pumps, underwater gear, propellers, controls or other equipment or accessories installed by Malibu Boats.
+- Engines, transmissions, drive trains, stereo equipment, and other equipment or accessories which are separately warranted by the manufacturer thereof and installed by Malibu Boats.
 To the extent that these parts are warranted, Malibu Boats will, if possible, furnish the manufacturer's warranty documents to the original owner. - 2.
-Damage or effects of such damage caused by the installation of engines, accessories, or other equipment installed by anyone other than Malibu Boats. - 3.
-Boats that have been sold or transferred by the original owner outside of the two (2) year transferable option period; boats that have been altered, overpowered, overloaded, or subject to misuse or negligent care. - 4.
-Windshield breakage, upholstery colorfastness or mildew damage, paints, plated finishes, gelcoat discoloration or osmosis, and finish distortions. - Note: Water can be a very harsh chemical (depending on the alkali, chemical, or iron condition present) and even though we use the best gelcoat available, blisters may still occur on submerged hull surfaces.
-If your boat is left in the water for more than 2 to 3 weeks, we suggest you apply a good bottom paint to protect the hull from osmosis and blisters. - You may also remove your boat from the water and allow to thoroughly dry every 1 to 2 weeks to help prevent this condition.
-Gelcoat blisters and osmosis are not covered under your Malibu Warranty. - 5.
-Boats used for racing or any type of commercial use or service. - 6.
-Costs or charges derived from inconveniences of loss of use, commercial or monetary loss due to time loss, or any other special or consequential loss of any kind.
+Damage or effects of such damage caused by the installation of engines, accessories, or other equipment installed by anyone other than Malibu Boats. - Boats that have been sold or transferred by the original owner outside of the five (5) year transferable option period; boats that have been altered, overpowered or overloaded. - 4.
+Damage or malfunction of a boat resulting from improper maintenance, misuse, or negligent care. - Windshield breakage, upholstery colorfastness or mildew damage, paints, plated finishes, gelcoat discoloration or osmosis, and finish distortions.

+Note: Water can be a very harsh chemical (depending on the alkali, chemical, or iron condition present) and even though we use the best gelcoat available, blisters may still occur on submerged hull surfaces.
+If your boat is left in the water for more than 2-3 weeks, we suggest you apply good bottom paint to protect the hull from osmosis and blisters.
+You may also remove your boat from the water and allow to thoroughly dry every 1-2 weeks to help prevent this condition.
+Gelcoat blisters and osmosis are not covered under your Malibu Warranty.

+- 6. Boats used for racing or any type of commercial use or service. - 7.
+Any and all consequential damages including but not limited to costs or charges derived from haul-out, launching, towing, storage charges telephone or rental charges of any type, inconveniences of loss of use, commercial or monetary loss due to time loss, or any other special or consequential loss of any kind.

-To validate this warranty, it is the responsibility of the original Retail Purchaser to complete and return a warranty registration card within ten (10) days of the retail purchase date to:
+To validate this warranty, it is the responsibility of the original Retail Purchaser to complete and return a warranty registration card within 15 days of the retail purchase date to:

-Malibu Boats West, Inc., 1861 Grogan Avenue, Merced, CA 95340
+Malibu Boats West, Inc., One Malibu Court, Merced, CA 95340

+Warranty repairs will be performed at an authorized Malibu dealer or the manufacturers location provided that transportation costs for both direction are prepaid and the claim is made within sixty (60) days after the defect is discovered.
 Notification of a claim or defect can be made though the selling dealer or by writing directly to Malibu Boats.
-Information needed for processing a claim includes: name and address of original retail purchaser, boat serial number (embossed on the upper right side of the transom), original retail purchase date, a detailed explanation of the defect and a estimated repair cost.
-Warranty repair or replacement can only be made after the above information is approved by Malibu Boats.
+Information needed for processing a claim includes: name and address of original retail purchaser, boat serial number (embossed on the upper right side of the transom), original retail purchase date, a detailed explanation of the defect and an estimated repair cost.
+Warranty repair or replacement can only be made after Malibu Boats approves the above information.
 If approved, a warranty authorization number will be issued in writing or by telephone to the approved warranty repair station.

-This limited warranty is given in place of and instead of any and all express or implied warranties, and may not be modified in whole or in part by anyone other than Malibu Boats.
+This limited warranty is given in place of and instead of any and all express or implied warranties, and may not be modified in whole or in part by anyone other than Malibu Boats

-Some states do not allow a limitation on how long an implied warranty lasts or the exclusion or limitation of incidental or consequential damages; therefore, these limitations may not apply to you.
+Some states do not allow a limitation on how long an implied warranty lasts or the exclusion or limitation of incidental or consequential damages therefore, these limitations may not apply to you.
 This warranty gives you specific legal rights and you may also have other rights that vary from state to state.

-Malibu Boats West, Inc., 1861 Grogan Ave., Merced, CA 95340
+Malibu Boats West, Inc., One Malibu Court, Merced, CA 95340